SMTorg/smt/doc/_src_docs/applications/Mixed_Hier_surr.rst

 The `MixedIntegerSurrogateModel` implements the `SurrogateModel` interface  and decorates the given surrogate while respecting integer and categorical types.
 They are various surrogate models implemented that are described below.

 For Kriging models, several methods to construct the mixed categorical correlation kernel are implemented.
 As a consequence, the user can instantiate a ``MixedIntegerKrigingModel`` with the given kernel for Kriging.
-Currently, 4 methods (CR, GD, EHH and  HH) are implemented that are described hereafter.
+Currently, 5 methods (CR, GD, EHH, HH and DE) are implemented that are described hereafter.

 Mixed Integer Surrogate with Continuous Relaxation (CR)
 -------------------------------------------------------